jvxtaposed/SF_Films_on_Google_Map/README.md

 ###Reasoning behind your technical choices (and level of experience with those)###
 I decided to use Flask, because I was familiar with this Python microframework from making previous webapps.

 **Level of experience with Flask**: proficient.

 I decided to use MongoDB, because it is a production-level, deployment friendly, and easy-to-use noSQL storage system.

 **Level of experience with MongoDB**: beginner.

 I decided to do geo-encoding on the controller level, because it is much simpler to do in Python than with using Javascript.
 The urllib libraries are especially useful for doing GET requests to the maps APIs and for url encoding.

 **Level of experience with Python**: proficient.

 I decided to use the Google Maps API for the map display, geo-coding, and autocompletion search, because this is the most well-known map API that contains many features.

 **Level of experience with Google Maps API**: beginner.
 **Level of experience with Javascript**: proficient.

-The purple ribbon at the top of the page comes from this source: http://css-tricks.com/snippets/css/ribbon/
+The purple ribbon at the top of the webapp comes from this source: http://css-tricks.com/snippets/css/ribbon/

 ###A limitation in Javascript prevented me from implementing a more optiomal solution for concatenating HTML strings.###